kavateforaro/PhantomCrypt/README.md

 ⚠️Note: Sharing this tool without proper attribution to this repository is strictly prohibited.
 Unauthorized distribution will not be tolerated.⚠️

-➡️**Closed Source for Security: To prevent unauthorized use and monetization, PhantomCrypt is open source.**⬅️
+➡️**Open Source for Security: To prevent unauthorized use and monetization, PhantomCrypt is open source.**⬅️

 **Overview**
 ----